 Prieto Picudo is a low production red grape that brings more strength to the structure.
 It’s more common in the Tierra de León DO, and is responsible for some of the dark color and rustic profile of the region’s wines.
 It contributes acidity, tannin and color to a wine.

 The landscape around Jamuz has a series of notably unique characteristics that help to define the wines.
-Interestingly, there isn’t much in the way of what is “typical” here because almost all of the vineyard land was abandoned with some kept in production only to make wine for some of the farmers’ home consumption.
-There are almost no historical references, so this is all new to everyone, including the last generations of Jamuz; it’s a typical story in the northwestern part of Spain: lost history and little context.
+Interestingly, there isn’t much in the way of what is “typical” because almost all of the vineyard land was abandoned with some kept in production only to make wine for some of the farmers’ home consumption.
+There are almost no historical references, so this is all new to everyone, including the last generations in Jamuz; it’s a typical wine story in the northwestern part of Spain: lost history and little context.

 To the north of Jamuz are the Cordillera Cantabrica, the Cantabrian Mountains, and to the west the Maciso Galaico, the Galician Massif.
 Jamuz is tucked into the foothills of the Galician Massif, just below Monte Teleno, the massif’s tallest mountain.
 Despite being within site of some of the Cantabrian range, Teleno is the mother of the Jamuz landscape: its geological genetics, its design, and its protector.

 Monte Teleno, a sort of miniature version of Africa’s famous Mount Kilimanjaro with it long, flat top, reveals the hundreds of millions of years of erosion that have smoothed out its general shape.
-What was once likely a mountain that may have extended above the altitude of Kilimanjaro (a mere three million years old), at 19,308 feet, it now rests at only 7,178 feet, and all that igneous and metamorphic rock that made up that mountain and the mountains behind it had to go somewhere.
+What was once likely a mountain that may have extended above the altitude of Kilimanjaro (a mere three million years old), at 19,308 feet, Teleno now rests at only 7,178 feet, and all that igneous and metamorphic rock that made up that mountain and the mountains behind it had to go somewhere.

 The Jamuz river valley extends from west to east and emerges from a fuente (spring) on Monte Teleno.
 The massive erosion and runoff from this mountain range and into the direction of Jamuz started around 35 million years ago and largely finished up during the close of the last ice age.
 Many rivers in the world during these times had moments of torrent, wiping out whatever was previously there and ultimately depositing what is left today.
 In Jamuz, quartzite cobbles and fine, slate-derived soils are found on the plateaus above the dry riverbeds where the best vineyards are located.

 Like France’s Southern Rhône Valley, the plateau vineyards are covered with rounded cobblestones and one can occasionally find slate rocks lying around that managed to make it there in recognizable form.
 Slate is not a hard rock compared to quartzite, one of the hardest rocks around.
-A forty or more mile rough ride down from the mountain rounds out the edges of the quartzite, while it absolutely pulverizes the more fragile slate (especially with quartzite as a travel companion) until much of it has been ground into a fine sandy soil that bears no visually obvious indication of its origin.
+A forty or more mile rough ride down from the mountain rounds out the edges of the quartzite, while it absolutely pulverizes the more fragile slate (especially with quartzite as a travel companion) until much of it has been ground into a fine sandy soil that bears no obvious visual indication of its origin.
 Here you will find only bits and pieces of picturesque slate rocks, unlike the abundance found in Germany’s wickedly steep Mosel, or in Bierzo’s Corullón.
-It is indeed slate-derived soil and it governs some of the aromatic and textural profiles of the wines, while the fine soil grains of sand, silt and some clay influence the wine’s shape.
+Appearances aside, it is indeed slate-derived soil and it governs some of the aromatic and textural profiles of the wines, while the fine soil grains of sand, silt and some clay influence the wine’s shape.

 It can be observed that there is some level of correlation between the texture and shape of a wine and a vineyard’s rock and soil composition.
 The Mencia wines rendered in the fine-grained soils of Jamuz are more rounded and less angular—just like their soil.
 It would not be a stretch to say that these wines may be the closest Mencia-based wines in shape to a Burgundy grown on topsoil with a greater clay to rock balance because of the roundness of the wines, demonstrating as strong a horizontal axis than vertical.
 By contrast, Mencias grown on steep hillsides with slate bedrock and topsoil in the nearby Corullón are more taut, angular and spare in their horizontal axis but more vertical, much closer to a wine from France’s Côte-Rôtie, or even texturally similar to a Spätburgunder (Pinot Noir) from Germany’s famous Assmanshausen vineyard, grown on a sort of pink metamorphic, slate-type rock.